How to get your toddler to eat healthy food

 This post contains some affiliate links.
 Click here to read my full disclosure policy.

-So how do you encourage healthy eating in kids?
+So how do you get your toddler to eat healthy food?

 One of the more difficult parts of raising healthy kids is feeding them nutritious food.
 Of course, they want more cake and candy, they don’t want their broccoli, and they have no idea why a balanced meal is so vital.
 But don’t give up; there are lots of easy ways to encourage them to eat healthier.

-Get the Kids Involved in the Cooking Process
+Get the Toddler Involved in the Cooking Process

-If you are having trouble getting your kids to eat healthy meals or snacks, why not let them participate in the prep or cooking process?
+If you are having trouble getting your toddler to eat healthy meals or snacks, why not let them participate in the prep or cooking process?
 Kids are very hands-on, so when they see what goes into preparing meals, they often want to eat what they helped make.
 You can even get their help picking recipes and take them to the store with you.
 When you get home, do meal prep together and let them stir or do safe things in the kitchen.
 This might depend on their ages and skill levels.
 You are bound to have your kids more interested in their food when they know they helped.
+I had my daughter measuring and mixing ingredients as soon as she was able to stand at the counter (we used this stool to make sure she was safe).
+Another task she loved was drying the salad in the salad spinner.

 An extension of this is also making sure your kid know where their food comes from.
 If you have a young child try taking them to the grocery store and let them pick out a new fruit to try (my daughter picked dragon fruit last time).
 Start a small garden and let your kids have free range of it.
 We don’t have a yard but we’re lucky enough to have a big deck and we have a VegTrug and a container garden.
 Last year we had strawberries, tomatoes, peas and beans along with our herbs.
 My daughter would go out there for an afternoon snack and would happily eat the cherry tomatoes and beans directly from the plants.
 This year I’m going to have her more involved in tending and watering our plants.
 In the spring try going berry picking with your kids and in the fall take them to an orchard.